ssafoundation/farmer-service/README.md

 # Farmer Service

-Here is the live [link : Food Bazar](https://food-bazar-project.web.app/).
+Here is the live [link :Farmer Service](https://farmers-services.web.app/).

 ## How to setup in local desktop